-Instead of looking for solutions and to talk with people, the authorities responded to protests by ordering the military and police onto the streets to repress and punish those who hold different views.
+Instead of seeking solutions to people’s suffering, authorities responded to protests by ordering the military and police onto the streets to repress and punish those who hold different views.

-In just five days, at least 41 people died during the protests, all from gunshot wounds.
-More than 900 have been arbitrarily detained; on 23 January alone (the day that the demonstrations were held across the country), 770 arbitrary detentions were reported.
+In just five days in January 2019, at least 49 people died in events surrounding the protests, all from gunshot wounds.
+More than 900 were arbitrarily detained; 770 arbitrary detentions were reported on 23 January alone.

-The evidence indicates that the state authorities carried out targeted extrajudicial executions of people who took part in the protests.
-They later described them as “criminals”, killed in clashes with the authorities.
+Authorities under Nicolás Maduro carried out targeted extrajudicial executions of people who took part in the protests.
+They later described them as “criminals”, pretending they were killed in clashes with the authorities.